lukas-krecan/ShedLock/README.md

 For Couchbase 3 use `shedlock-provider-couchbase-javaclient3` module and `net.javacrumbs.shedlock.provider.couchbase3` package.

 #### Elasticsearch
-I am really not sure it's a good idea to use Elasticsearch as a lock provider.
+I am really not sure if it's a good idea to use Elasticsearch as a lock provider.
 But if you have no other choice, you can.
 Import the project

 ```xml
 <dependency>